RomeoDespres/reapy/README.md

 ### More

-Check the [documentation](https://python-reapy.readthedocs.io/ "reapy online documentation") for more information.
+Check the [documentation](https://python-reapy.readthedocs.io/ "reapy online documentation") and especially the [API guide](https://python-reapy.readthedocs.io/en/latest/api_guide.html) for more information.

 ## Contributing